Ashok0/EnderalVREssentials/README.md

 [**HLP Night Sky High**](https://www.nexusmods.com/skyrimspecialedition/mods/8752) and [**STO - Stars 4K Only small stars**](https://www.nexusmods.com/skyrimspecialedition/mods/4931?tab=files): These two mods are extremely underrated gems which greatly improve nighttime scenes in VR with realistic lore-friendly night sky textures.
 These mods use very small stars which greatly reduces SDE in VR which tends to be a problem with other night sky mods as stars have very high contrast and are drawn very far in the distance.
 You can use both of these mods together or you can use one or the other for slightly different effects.
 Both night sky mods are enabled by default.

 [**High Poly Project**](https://www.nexusmods.com/skyrimspecialedition/mods/12029?tab=files): This mod greatly improves visuals by switching out many items and objects with more elaborate 3D versions.
-Some of the textures/meshes in this mod are not Enderal VR friendly and will cause purple texture glitches.
-All known problematic files have been removed but this mod has been disabled by default due to potential bugs.
+This mod has been disabled by default due to potential purple texture glitches.
 It contains no plugins, however, and is safe to use and will not break your saved game.
 Feel free to experiment with enabling this mod for better visuals and immersion!

 [**Caliente's Beautiful Bodies Enhancer - CBBE**](https://www.nexusmods.com/skyrimspecialedition/mods/198?tab=files): Pre-installed using "Vanilla" body shape with "NeverNude" underwear options.
 Improves meshes and textures for your body and hands and gives female NPCs a more feminine form while retaining a lore-friendly Enderal aesthetic.
 Disable if you prefer vanilla bodies.
 Note that while CBBE bodies can be customized for both the player and NPCs using BodySlide, this tool can cause texture and clipping glitches in Enderal.